Payment Disputes Walkthrough

-Square doesn’t decide who wins or loses a dispute—that’s up to the bank that issued your customer’s credit card (like Visa or MasterCard).
-But our Disputes Resolution Team can help you make your case to your customer’s bank.
+Square doesn’t decide who wins or loses a dispute – that’s up to the bank that issued your customer’s payment card.
+Our Disputes Resolution Team can help you make your case to your customer’s bank.
 Here’s how the process works.

 Step 1: We’ll notify you of a dispute.

-When your customer initiates a dispute, their bank contacts us to get more information about the transaction.
-We contact you to pass on their request.
-They’re looking for any supporting evidence you may have about the transaction, like receipts, invoices, email correspondence, proof of delivery or photos.
+If your customer initiates a dispute, their bank contacts us to get more information about the transaction.
+We reach out to you to pass on their request.
+They’re looking for any supporting evidence you may have about the transaction, like receipts, invoices, contracts, email correspondence, proof of delivery or photos.
 The more evidence you can provide, the better chance you have of winning the dispute.

 Step 2: Send us your supporting documentation and information.

 Square handles sending your information to your customer’s bank.
 But we’ll need your help here.
 Before we can dispatch your information to the bank, we need you to gather together and send us the information they need.

 To send us your information, we’ll need you to access the Information Request Form we sent you in the initial dispute notification email.
 You can also find it in your Disputes Dashboard or in the Square Point of Sale app under Reports.
 It’s also important to note that the bank gives us only a small window to submit your information to them.
 If you aren’t able to send us your information within the allotted time, we’ll have to move forward and fight the dispute using the information about the disputed transaction that we already have.
 Check your Disputes Dashboard online or in the Square Point of Sale (POS) app for the deadline for sending us your information.